troessner/articles/draft-how-does-mutant-work.markdown

 * include the "lib/" directory
 * require "hello_world.rb"
 * use RSpec as test integration
-* use the "Greeter*" namespace to find its test subjects We'll come back to the test subjects so please ignore this for now
+* use the "Greeter*" namespace to find its test subjects.
+We'll cover the "subjects" topic later on extensively

 `Mutant` will then spit out part of its configuration first: